greg-raven/Uncommon-Sense/_posts/2012-08-09-inflation-betrays-creditors.md

 - George Bernard Shaw
 ---

-If the governments devalue the currency in order to betray all creditors, you politely call this procedure 'inflation.'
+If the governments devalue the currency in order to betray all creditors, you politely call this procedure "inflation."